aamays/TipCal/README.md

 #### Completed:

 * [x] Required: User can enter a bill amount, choose a tip percentage, and see the tip and total values.
- * Use swipe gestures to adjust the tip % (left swipe to decrese % and right swipe to increase %)
+ * Use swipe gestures to adjust the tip % (left swipe to decrease % and right swipe to increase %)
 * [x] Required: Settings page to change the default tip percentage.
 * [x] Optional: UI animations
 * [x] Optional: Remembering the bill amount across app restarts (if <10mins)